gsoft-inc/sg-orbit/PACKAGES_UPDATE.md

 ## Meow & Chalk

 Cannot update `meow` to version 10.
-Cannot update `charlk` to version 5.
+Cannot update `chark` to version 5.

 FYI: I think this problem is solvable on our side and should be investigated.